yareyab/stig-remediations/README.md

 # STIG Remediations

 Scripts that remediate DISA STIG findings.
-Each script fixes one STIG ID and includes a header with the rule reference, test environment and usage.
+Each script fixes one STIG ID and includes a header with the rule reference and usage information.

 **Windows**: run as Administrator

-`PS C:\> .\<script>.ps1`
+`.\<script>.ps1`

 **Linux**: run with sudo